jasonlong/benfords-law/README.md

 To contribute a new dataset, you'll need to do two things:

-1. Add the dataset name to `js/datasets/index.json`.
-The format is simply a key/value pair:
+### Add the dataset name to the JSON index file

+The format of `js/datasets/index.json` is simply a key/value pair:

 	{
 		"twitter": "Twitter users by followers count",